-Sometimes it’s not only polite, but merciful to leave things untouched, undiscovered.
+Sometimes it’s not only polite but merciful to leave things untouched, undiscovered.
 This installation describes unintentional influence.
 The vespiary and its cocoons live their own life, murmuring and shimmering in the dark, but if someone comes too close everything is dying away.

 I made Cocoons for one exhibition that didn’t take place after all.
 So now it decorates my ceiling!
 But that is ok; I like to have them around.
 I created these small ‘living’ things with horrid appearances and fragile souls.

-Originally I planned it to be part of the group of site-specific interactive installations inhabiting the whole place, acting differently but united aesthetically and transforming the whole hall to terra incognita, reacting in its own weird way at human presence.
+Originally I planned it to be part of the group of site-specific interactive installations inhabiting the whole place, acting differently but united aesthetically and transforming the whole hall to terra incognita, reacting in its own weird way at the human presence.

 Passionate about interactive art installations?
 Learn more about them from here: